andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-27_Mixture_of_Convolutions/README.md

 MoC can be viewed as a middle ground between:

-- fixed local operators (standard convolution)
-- fully generated operators (projection-based kernels)
+- **Fixed kernels:** stable and efficient, but not adaptive
+- **Fully generated kernels:** highly flexible, but harder to optimize
+- **Mixture-based kernels:** adaptive while remaining constrained to a learned basis

+Directly generating kernels from a projection performed poorly in practice, likely because the parameterization was too flexible under the same training budget.

-By constraining kernels to lie in a shared basis, MoC provides:
+By constraining each token’s kernel to lie in the span of a small shared basis, MoC provides token-level flexibility while preserving much of the stability of standard short convolution.

-- enough flexibility to adapt per token
-- enough structure to remain stable during optimization

-This balance appears to be critical for good performance.

 ---

+## Special Case

+Standard short convolution is the `k = 1` case of MoC.

+With a single basis kernel, every token receives the same kernel, so the mixture reduces exactly to static short convolution.

+MoC is therefore a generalization of short convolution.

+---

+## Setup

+- Fixed 10k training steps
+- Same setup as the baseline
+- MoC applied as a token-adaptive short convolution
+- MLP expansion adjusted to stay within the parameter budget

+MLP multipliers:

+- Baseline: 2.00×
+- Short Conv (`k = 1`): 1.99×
+- MoC (`k = 8`): 1.93×

+---

 ## Results

-All runs are trained for 10k steps under identical settings across three seeds.
+All runs use identical settings across three seeds, building off of the original naive baseline.

-MLP expansion is adjusted to keep models within the parameter budget: baseline uses 2.00×, short convolution (k=1) uses 1.99×, and MoC (k=8) uses 1.93×.

 | Model | Seed | Pre-quant BPB ↓ | Post-quant BPB ↓ | Size (bytes) |
 |-------|------|----------------:|-----------------:|-------------:|